Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Yeah, give him a bell.

-I'll call him up maybe, but they might, a couple of years from now,
+I'll call them up, maybe, but they might, a couple of years from now,

-probably get him in because it takes a long time with these people.
+probably get them in because it takes a long time with these people.

 But Eddie Vedder's here, guys.